-Polygon packing is computational expensive and thus takes a bit longer than packing with MaxRects.
+Polygon packing is computationally expensive and thus takes a bit longer than packing with MaxRects.
 The gain depends of course on your sprites.
-The more irregular and varying in size your sprite are the better the packing will be.
+The more irregular and varying in size your sprites are, the better the packing will be.

 To use the polygon packed sprite in Unity you simply have to do nothing!
 TexturePacker Importer detects the polygon outlines in the tpsheet file and applies them to your sprites.